GLF-CR: SAR-Enhanced Cloud Removal with Global-Local Fusion: Experiments

 \subsection{Analysis on Different Cloud Cover Levels}

 We further compare the proposed GLF-CR networks to state-of-the-art cloud removal methods on different cloud cover levels.
-We calculate the percentage of cloud cover of each image by utilizing the cloud detection flowchart in \cite{meraner2020cloud}.
-Then we evaluate the performance of cloud removal on the images with cloud cover of $0\%$ to $20\%$, $20\%$ to $40\%$, $40\%$ to $60\%$, $60\%$ to $80\%$, and $80\%$ to $100\%$.
-We show the comparison results in terms of the PSNR, SSIM, SAM, and MAE quality metrics in Fig.~\ref{fig:cloud-cover}.
-Our methods perform favorably when compared with state-of-the-art methods on all cloud cover levels.
+We evaluate the performance of cloud removal on the images with cloud cover of $0\%$ to $20\%$, $20\%$ to $40\%$, $40\%$ to $60\%$, $60\%$ to $80\%$, and $80\%$ to $100\%$, and show the comparison results in terms of the PSNR, SSIM, SAM, and MAE quality metrics in Fig.~\ref{fig:cloud-cover}.
+The proposed methods perform favorably when compared with state-of-the-art methods on all cloud cover levels.

-It is observed that the performance of multispectral-based approaches, McGAN~\citep{enomoto2017filmy} and SpA GAN~\citep{pan2020cloud}, is negatively correlated with the cloud cover level.
+It is observed that the overall performance of multispectral-based approaches, SpA GAN, is negatively correlated with the cloud cover level.
 With the higher cloud cover level, they get less prior information and thus perform worse.
-And the performance of the SAR-to-optical image translation approach, SAR2OPT~\citep{bermudez2018sar}, is not related to the cloud cover level and relatively stable.
+And the performance of the SAR-to-optical image translation approach, SAR2OPT, is not related to the cloud cover level.

-SAR-Opt-cGAN~\citep{grohnfeldt2018conditional} utilizes the prior information from both cloudy images and SAR images.
+SAR-Opt-cGAN and Simulation-Fusion GAN utilize the prior information from both cloudy images and SAR images.
 It suffers the performance degradation caused by the undesirable effects in both modalities.
-When the cloud cover is low, it is not as good as the multispectral-based methods due to the interference from additional SAR information.
+When the cloud cover is low, it is not as good as the multispectral-based methods due to the interference from additional SAR image or simulated optical image from SAR image.
 When the cloud cover is high, it is not as good as the SAR-to-optical image translation approach due to the interference from clouds.

-DSen2-CR~\citep{meraner2020cloud} alleviates the performance degradation to some extent, and thus outperforms the single-modality-based methods.
-However, its results in terms of PSNR are not strictly negatively correlated with the cloud cover level.
-This indicates that DSen2-CR also suffers from the undesirable effects.

-Our method considers the information embedded in neighboring cloud-free regions.
-Therefore, when the proportion of cloud-free regions is higher, the performance gap between our methods and DSen2-CR is larger.
-And the proposed GLF-CR network steadily outperforms {\it Concat}, which validates the superiority of our method in exploiting the power of SAR information.